Data Type and Type Casting

 int age = 17;

-int is the data type of the variable age.
-In Java, both literals and variables are used after being determined to a specific data type.
+The 'int' is the data type of the variable named age.
+In Java, both literals and variables are available after JVM determines them to a specific data type.

 - Primitive Data Types

 - Reference Data Types

 Primitive Data Types are boolean, char, byte, short, int, long, float, and double.

 The boolean data type has only two possible values: true and false.

 The char data type is a single 16-bit Unicode character.